 - Application of techniques in clinical scenarios, and in strength and conditioning environments.

-The four workshops of JEMS Movement ART are concluded by permitting participants to participate in a Certification Examination on completion of the series.
-Certification is a method for JEMS to assess the knowledge and skills acquired by practitioners.
+The two JEMS® Movement ART courses are concluded by permitting participants to participate in a Certification Examination on completion of the series.
+Certification is a method for JEMS® to assess the knowledge and skills acquired by practitioners.
 Practitioners who have pursued this professional development pathway take a distinctive and sought after approach to patient care, and if through passing the examination they have proved their competence, they will appear on the Register of Professionals on this website to enable the public to identify and access them.

 Recognition as a JEMS® Certified Rehabilitation Practitioner applies to clinical work with individual patients or patient groups within the practitioner’s workplace.
 Certification does not qualify professionals to teach Movement ART courses or professional workshops, and does not constitute recognition as a Movement ART instructor.